Russian Shashlik – Chicken Shish Kebab

 - 2 cups sour cream or plain yogurt

 - 2 green onions finely sliced

 - 2 Tablespoon dill finely chopped

 - 2 teaspoons paprika

 - 1 teaspoon cayenne pepper

 - 1/2 teaspoon freshly ground pepper

-- 2 – 3 pounds of boneless skinless chicken thighs (or chicken breasts), cubed
+- 2 - 3 pounds of boneless skinless chicken thighs or breasts cubed

 - In a large bowl mix together sour cream, lemon, and oil.
 Add garlic, onion, and spices.
 Mix well.